eddiecmurray/blog/_posts/2020-02-17-strategies_for_managing_a_blended_classroom.md

 > Do not be tempted to rush through the implementation of these routines at the beginning of the year.
 Invest the time in establishing procedures now so that the rest of the year will run smoothly.
 And it is essential to review the procedures frequently to keep it fresh.

-Teachers typically share and recieve content from students using a learning management system (LMS).
-When you start to use a leanring management system it is important to demonstrate and practice how to access content and submit assignments with students.
+Teachers typically share and receive content from students using a learning management system (LMS).
+When you start to use a learning management system it is important to demonstrate and practice how to access content and submit assignments with students.
 I typically start with a low stakes assignment so that students can focus on learning how to use the LMS rather than trying to learn the LMS as well as new content at the same time.
 This helps to not overwhelm students with too many new things at once.

 Consistency is important as well.
 Again, Julie Daniel Davis discusses [why teachers should use the same vocabulary and icons during lessons](http://ditchthattextbook.com/10-keys-to-success-in-blended-learning/):